yfwang27/StatisticsInR_original2016/Statistics2016/Session2_hypothesis_testing.md

 ```
 ![plot of chunk unnamed-chunk-5](Session2_hypothesis_testing-figure/unnamed-chunk-5-1.png)

-SD and SE - sampling distribution for the mean (4/)
+SD and SE - sampling distribution for the mean (4/7)
 ========================================================

-What will happen if we repeat this experiment 10 times, rather than only 2 times
+What will happen if we repeat this experiment for 10 times, rather than only 2 times

 ```r
 set.seed(123)